trambarhq/trambar/admin/src/instructions/server/server-summary.en.md

 for a GitLab server operated by your organization.
 The second option might be appropriate for a third-party OAuth provider like Facebook.

+**E-mail address whitelist** - Controls by e-mail address who get accepted as new users.
+When an e-mail address is given, only that user will be accepted.
+When a domain name is given, all users from that domain will be accepted.
+When the list is empty, all users authenticated through this server are accepted.

 **Role assignment** - You can automatically assign roles to new users authenticated through this server.
 This is useful for story filtering.